 7. Making Things Happen: Mastering Project Management by Scott Berkun

 Scott Berkun has almost a decade of experience as a project manager at Microsoft.
-In this book, Berkun shares strategies for successfully coordinating initiatives and leading teams.
+In this textbook, Berkun shares strategies for successfully coordinating initiatives and leading teams.
 Promoting an action-centered approach, the book focuses on achieving results through winning philosophy and careful planning.
 Contrary to the instructional tone typical of the genre, Making Things Happen consists of personal essays that illuminate the essence of project management through the lens of Berkun’s tenure.

 Notable Quote: “While the superficial details of failure might differ dramatically from project to project, the root causes of team actions that led to them might be entirely transferable (and avoidable.)
 Even on our own projects, we need to avoid the habit of running away and hiding from failures.”